joshbarbee/cross-chain/analysis/readme.md

 Currently, we only analyze over a range of blocks, specified by the -bs and -br launch options.
 We are also only using one bridge, so analysis is only done on that bridge

+Please see the individual functions described for a more detailed explanation of functionality, parameters, etc. The current flow of the program is documented below:

 In main.py:
 - We load in all of the command line arguments.
 The supported args currently are
     ```